 Imagine you’re watching your favorite sports game 🏀, and at halftime, the screen fills with numbers, percentages, averages – statistics.
 They tell you how your team has been performing, who’s the standout player, and which side might ultimately clinch victory.
 Now, you’re not just passively consuming these statistics, are you?
-You’re interpreting them, drawing conclusions, and predicting the outcome of the game. 🤔
+You’re interpreting them, drawing conclusions, and predicting the game’s outcome. 🤔

 Today, I am here to take you on a journey to explore the vital role of interpretation in the statistical investigative process, something you’ve already been doing in various aspects of your lives.
 Let’s delve into the world of data and discover the stories it can tell us when we learn to interpret it correctly.